Great Dane dogs are known for their size. They can weigh anything from 110 to 175 pounds, and can grow up to 34 inches tall!

-This is a condition of the thyroid that results in decreased metabolism and weight gain, with some experiencing issues with hair loss and/or dry skin.
+This is a condition of the thyroid that results in decreased metabolism and weight gain.
+Some Great Danes may also experience issues with hair loss and/or dry skin.

-According to the Merck Veterinary manual, hypothyroidism is most common in mid- and large-sized dog breeds between the ages of 4 and 10 years old.
-Once it is diagnosed, you must give the dog replacement hormone pills for life.
+Hypothyroidism is most common in mid- and large-sized dog breeds.
+Dogs between the ages of four and ten years old are more at risk.
+Once it is diagnosed, you’ll have to give the dog replacement hormone pills for life.

 Unfortunately, many large and giant dog breeds are susceptible to bone cancer (osteosarcoma).

-According to a study that was conducted in 1979, the risk of a dog developing bone cancer increases by 60 to 185 times in breeds that are larger than 80 pounds.
+According to a 1979 study, the risk of a dog developing bone cancer increases by 60 to 185 times in breeds larger than 80 lbs.